08 May The Difference between RAM and Hard Drive

 The RAM does not allow you to attach external RAM if you are running short of RAM.
 The hard drive lets you add an external hard disk to improve your disk space.
 Also, you can choose to change it out entirely and add a higher capacity one.
 Having an external disk attached when your hard drive is storing more and more data ensures that your storage capacity increases without any loss of files or data.

-However, the size of the hard drive you wish to attach to your system depends on the power necessary to run a computer with added storage, as well the physical space it will use.
+However, the size of the hard drive you wish to attach to your system depends on the power necessary to run a computer with added storage, as well as the physical space it will use.

 How to speed up your computer

 One of the primary purposes of RAM is to speed up your computer’s performance; this means that your system will perform slower when its RAM is little (limited).
-However, the underlying aim of the hard disk is for storage of information, and having a smaller capacity hard drive may not affect your system speed.
+However, the underlying aim of the hard disk is for the storage of information, and having a smaller capacity hard drive may not affect your system speed.

 Whenever tasks are performed, the CPU sends and fetches program instructions and data to and from the RAM.
 User data will be transferred to the hard drive as part of these operations.